 College of Arts and Sciences

 Doctor, E. L., Lehman, M., & Korte, C. S. (2020, July 31).
 The impact of unplanned remote instruction on a CURE paired with cookbook-style laboratory exercises [Poster presentation].
-Society for the Advancement of Biology Education Research (SABER) Virtual SABER Meeting.
+Society for the Advancement of Biology Education Research (SABER) Virtual National Meeting.